The Special Tour

-The Special Tour is the ongoing concert tour by American singer and rapper Lizzo, in support of her fourth studio album Special (2022).
-The tour began at the FLA Live Arena in Sunrise, Florida on September 23, 2022, and is set to conclude at the Acrisure Arena in Thousand Palms, California on June 2, 2023.
+The Special Tour was the third concert tour and first arena tour by American singer and rapper Lizzo, in support of her fourth studio album Special (2022).
+The tour began at the FLA Live Arena in Sunrise, Florida on September 23, 2022, and concluded at the Fuji Rock Festival on July 30, 2023.

-American rappers Latto and Saucy Santana are supporting all the North American dates on the tour.
+American rappers Latto and Saucy Santana supported all the North American dates on the tour.
+English rapper Bree Runway and English singer-songwriter Joy Crookes supported select dates on the European leg of the tour while Tkay Maidza supported dates in Oceania.

 Concert film

 Lizzo: Live in Concert is a concert special directed by Sam Wrench, which was released on December 31, 2022, exclusively via HBO Max.
 The film follows American singer and rapper Lizzo's performance at Kia Forum in Inglewood, California on November 18 and 19, 2022.

 Setlist

-This setlist on represents the Sunrise show, on September 23, 2022, and does not represent the setlist for the entire tour.
+This set list is from the show in Perth, Australia on July 14, 2023.
+It is not intended to represent all tour dates.